AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

 - Compute the average score (= agreement among the sampled points on the quantized colors)
 - Finally keep the kmeans that has the best score

+Below, we can see the difference between the

 ![Palette difference]({{site.baseurl}}/assets/img/color_palette_difference_with_ransac.png){: width="450" }